haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/howtos/debug.md

 *	You are running Putty on the machine on which your private {{site.data.var.ece}} SSH keys are located

 ### Configure Pro Staging and Production {#pro}
-To complete configuration for Pro plan Staging and Production environments, you must enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) to have Xdebug enabled and configured in Staging and Production environments.
+To complete configuration for Pro plan Staging and Production environments, you must enter a [支持工单]({{ page.baseurl }}/cloud/trouble/trouble.html) to have Xdebug enabled and configured in Staging and Production environments.

 We will enable Xdebug in the environment.
 Be aware, this will require a redeployment of Staging and Production.